qoolebyaqa/rsschool-cv_Stage0/CV.md

 #### Education:

 1. Russian State University of Oil and Gas - branch in the Tashkent city.
+2. Proffesional informatic college in the Tashkent city
+3. Online course of C++ learning
 ---

 #### Language skills: